OMA Logo

 For each individual case, the doctor and patient should discuss the patient’s current health issues, other medications, and family medical history.
 The medication’s cost and side effects will also affect the decision.

-- The amount of weight reduction and duration will vary by patient.
+• The amount of weight reduction and duration will vary by patient.

-While some weight loss medications are FDA-approved only for adults, some—including semaglutide and liraglutide—are approved for children 12 and older with a BMI >/= 95th percentile.
+While some weight loss medications are FDA-approved only for adults, some—including injectable semaglutide and liraglutide—are approved for children 12 and older with a BMI >/= 95th percentile.
 All of the medications discussed here are contraindicated for pregnancy.

 Currently Available Weight Loss Medications

 Some weight loss medications have been on the market for many years, and new ones emerge frequently.
-It can be easy to overlook first-generation AOMs, but these may be appropriate for some patients, especially when cost is a factor.
+It can be easy to overlook first-generation OMs, but these may be appropriate for some patients, especially when cost is a factor.
 Commonly prescribed weight loss medications include:

 Semaglutide (Wegovy, Ozempic)

 Wegovy is a brand name for semaglutide, a GLP-1 receptor agonist.
-It was FDA-approved in 2021.
+It was FDA-approved for obesity treatment in 2021.
 It is administered as an injection and approved for use in adults and children aged 12 years or more with obesity (BMI ≥30 for adults, BMI ≥ 95th percentile for age and sex for children) or some adults with excess weight (BMI ≥27) who also have weight-related medical problems.
-The dose must be increased gradually over 16 to 20 weeks to arrive at the 2.4 mg dosage.
-This progression can help to alleviate side effects, which include gastrointestinal symptoms, headache, dizziness, and fatigue.
-It is intended to be used indefinitely, in combination with a healthy diet and exercise.
+The dose is increased every four weeks as tolerated up to a maximum dose of 2.4 mg.
+This progression can be slowed to help alleviate side effects, which include gastrointestinal symptoms, headache, dizziness, and fatigue.

 Tirzepatide (Zepbound, Mounjaro)